Rangahau o Kiwis Count Kiwis Count

 Trust in public services

-- Trust in the Public Service brand is 59%, which is up from 56% in the previous quarter and the same as March 2024.
+- Trust in the Public Service brand is 61%, up from 59% last quarter.
 This remains above pre-COVID-19 levels.

 - As a point of comparison, we also measure trust in the private sector in New Zealand.
-This result is 45%, lower than it was for the previous quarter (47%) and the lowest since December 2019 (42%).
+This result is 48%, slightly up from the previous quarter (47%).

 The graph below shows the scores given for each quarter.